babylonchain/covenant-signer/docs/deployment.md

 The bitcoind Offline Wallet server will host a descriptor BTC wallet.
-This wallet will contain a single address, whose private key will be used as the Covenant BTC key to sing PSBTs.
+This wallet will contain a single address, whose private key will be used as the Covenant BTC key to sign PSBTs.

 **Throughout this whole process, the bitcoind Offline Wallet should not have internet access.**